Banking Industry

 LITERATURE REVIEW

-(Malek, 2010; Medi bank Private Inc., 2008) stated that job stress is an unpleasant emotional situation that an individual experiences when the requirements of a job are not counterbalanced with his ability to cope with the situation.
+Malek (2010) and Medi Bank Private Inc. (2008) stated that job stress occurs when an individual faces an unpleasant emotional situation due to a mismatch between job demands and their ability to cope.
 It is a well-known phenomenon that expresses itself differently in different work situations and affects the workers differently.

 Jamshed et al., (2011) suggested.
 An individual in his or her job in a bank faces stress “The workplace is potentially an important source of stress for bankers because of the amount of time they spent in their respective banks.”
 And that stress often decreases their performance.
 “Therefore, occupation of individuals could be a major source of stress in the given circumstances.